When a new baby is welcomed into a home, she comes with all sorts of extras: a new bed, toys of all sizes, clothes and even transportation!

 It comes with an adjustable UV 50+ sun canopy with a peek-a-boo window, an adjustable handlebar—perfect for people of all heights—and it has a higher weight capacity than most, accommodating a child weighing up to 65 lb.

-Other perks include the parking brake, which is flip-flop friendly and hand-operated; the padded seat, which is taller and features additional padding; and the fact that you can use this stroller with a City GO infant car seat or any other car seat, using the appropriate adaptors.
+Other perks include the parking brake, which is flip-flop friendly and hand-operated, and the padded seat, which is taller and features additional padding.
+Customers love the fact that you can use this stroller with a City GO infant car seat or any other car seat, as long as you use the appropriate adaptors.

 As is typical of Baby Jogger strollers, you can customize your model with all kinds of cool things, like a glider board (so an older child can ride along), a child tray, a parent console, or a weather shield.